-4. A body camera recording, or a portion thereof, shall be disclosed by a law enforcement agency:
+4. Notwithstanding subparagraph 2., a body camera recording, or a portion thereof, shall be disclosed by a law enforcement agency:

 a.
 To a person recorded by a body camera; however, a law enforcement agency may disclose only those portions that are relevant to the person's presence in the recording;